 What is Elder Abuse?

-As most people are aware of, elders are physically frail and unable to fight back when attacked or abused.
+Some elders are physically frail and unable to fight back when attacked or abused.
 Sadly, some people take advantage of these situations.
-Many times, elders across the globe are abused by people who are responsible for their care.
+Many times, elders are abused by people who are responsible for their care.
 Typically, individuals responsible for an elder’s care are supposedly trusted individuals.
 Sometimes, this is not the case.
 Elder abuse can occur to any elderly individual and it is essential to understand the warning signs in order for the abuse to be reported.